Cardiac-Control Affecting Learning Through Mindfulness (CALM)

 Experimental: Increase Oscillation

-Participants will breath at a slow "resonance" frequency and receive biofeedback to increase heart rate oscillation.
+Participants will breath at a slow "resonance" frequency during a breath-focused mindfulness practice and receive biofeedback to increase heart rate oscillation.

-Participants will be asked to undergo daily practice to regulate (either increase or decrease) heart rate oscillation
+Participants will be asked to undergo daily mindfulness practice while regulating (either increase or decrease) heart rate oscillation.

 Experimental: Decrease Oscillation

-Participants' breathing will not be fixed to particular frequency and they will receive biofeedback to decrease heart rate oscillation.
+Participants' breathing will not be fixed to particular frequency during a breath-focused mindfulness practice and they will receive biofeedback to decrease heart rate oscillation.

-Participants will be asked to undergo daily practice to regulate (either increase or decrease) heart rate oscillation
+Participants will be asked to undergo daily mindfulness practice while regulating (either increase or decrease) heart rate oscillation.

 What is the study measuring?